224Abhay/MaterialYouNewTab/README.md

 ## ✨ Features

+> **🔍 Enhanced Search**: This fork includes all original search engines plus **ChatGPT integration** with multi-line support for detailed prompts.

-- **Integrated Search**: Search directly from the New Tab using your preferred search engine — Google, DuckDuckGo, Bing, Brave Search, YouTube, Wikipedia, and more, with integrated voice typing.
+- **Integrated Search**: Search directly from the New Tab using your preferred search engine — Google, DuckDuckGo, Bing, Brave Search, YouTube, Wikipedia, **ChatGPT**, and more, with integrated voice typing.
 - **Customizable Themes**: Choose from a selection of themes or use the built-in color picker to match your style.
 - **Wallpaper**: Upload your own wallpapers or enable daily random images sourced from [Lorem Picsum](https://picsum.photos).
 - **Personalized Greeting**: Add a custom message or your name, so you're greeted each time you open a new tab.